matthew-brett/cfd2020/_sources/intro/surviving_computers.md

 at hand.
 This is particularly dangerous when programming, because programming needs careful logical thought.

-For example, consider {% cite mueller2014pen %}.
-In their study 1, the
-authors asked students to take notes while listening to TED talks, and answer questions about the talks afterwards.
+For example, consider {cite}`mueller2014pen`.
+In their study 1, the authors asked students to take notes while listening to TED talks, and answer questions about the talks afterwards.
 They randomly allocated students into two groups, where one group took notes with a pen and a notebook, and the